Butt Lift by Melissa Johnson MD, FACS

 Yes.
 Dr. Johnson will meet with you and she will discuss all your surgical options.
 Dr. Johnson will provide you with the necessary information so that you feel confident and comfortable with your surgical decision.

 Yes.
 Dr. Johnson is board certified by the American Board of Plastic Surgery, is a fellow of the American College of Surgeons, and is a proud member of the American Society of Plastic Surgeons.
 Additionally, she is a member of the American Society for Aesthetic Plastic Surgery, which recognizes surgeons who specialize in cosmetic plastic surgery.

-Are there different types of buttock lift procedures?
+Are there different types of butt lift procedures?